 The duration of interval in milliseconds for which this rate limit was exceeded.

-If your workflow demands a higher rate limits, please reach out to us at [email protected].
+If your workflow demands a higher rate limit, please reach out to us at [email protected].